devicetree-org/devicetree-specification/source/flattened-format.rst

 devicetree data is contained within a single single, linear, pointerless data structure known as the flattened device tree or device tree blob.

-FIXME Section references:
-This data structure consists of a small header (see 8.2), followed by three variable sized sections: the memory reservation block (see 8.3), the structure block (see 8.4) and the strings block (see 8.5).
+This data structure consists of a small header (see :ref:`sect-fdt-header`), followed by three variable sized sections: the memory reservation block (see :ref:`sect-fdt-memory-reservation-block`), the structure block (see :ref:`sect-fdt-structure-block`) and the strings block (see :ref:`sect-fdt-strings-block`).
 These should be present in the flattened device tree in that order.
-Thus, the device tree structure as a whole, when loaded into memory at address, will resemble the diagram in Figure 8-1 (lower addresses are at the top of the diagram).
+Thus, the device tree structure as a whole, when loaded into memory at address, will resemble the diagram in Figure :numref:`figure_device_tree_structure` (lower addresses are at the top of the diagram).

-.. _figure_device_tree_structure
+.. _figure_device_tree_structure:
 .. digraph:: tree
    :caption: Devicetree .dtb Structure